jiwaCh/Booking-Site/README.md

-Booking site landing page--- Created using React / CSS (scss)
+Booking site landing page--- Created using React / CSS (scsss)

 Main focus of this project is to create a visually appeling and <strong>FULLY RESPONSIVE</strong> UI using <strong>ANIMATION</strong>, <strong>FLEX BOX</strong>,, <strong>REACT ICONS</strong>,, etc